How coaching helped Callum overcome his social anxiety

 So after a few months and coaching sessions, we got some amazing results:

-Gradually we are overcoming bigger and bigger fears, but because of him taking action on his smaller fears, his courage and confidence already have grown significantly.
+Gradually we are overcoming bigger and bigger fears.
+Because of him taking action on his smaller fears, his courage and confidence already have grown.
 Which makes it way easier to tackle the larger challenges.

 So would he recommend getting some help on this: